 This Brisbane arcade games bar was born from two absolutes: a love of drinking beer and playing pinball.
 Add to that a serve of hot chips from the pub’s American and Japanese-influenced vegan diner Hellmouth, and you have the ingredients for a perfect night out.
 Sharing is nice in theory, but these crisp, hand-cut fries tossed in a Japanese togarashi seasoning with a side of house-made Sriracha mayo are too good to pass around.
 Pair them with a range of the 15 craft beers on tap.

 Three Little Pigs

 This easy-going, modern tavern in Stafford has one of the more intriguing menus around.
 It specialises in chicken parmas from “around the world” – including Nepalese, Japanese and Mexican versions.
 What holds this blend of cuisines together?
 Chips of course.
 Choose from beer-battered chips with aioli or chilli cheese fries, featuring beer-battered chips with chilli con carne and chilli sauce.
-Wash it down with one of the many craft beer options, including White Rabbit White Ale, Little Creatures Rogers, and James Squire Hop Thief 8 on tap.
+Wash it down with one of the many craft beer options, including White Rabbit, Little Creatures and James Squire on tap.

 Port Office Hotel

 CBD mainstay the Port Office Hotel has recently been returned to its former glory by the team behind award-winning pub The Alliance Hotel.
 Find a spot along the long, wooden front bar for a chinwag over an ice-cold brew from one of the bar’s 42 taps and a bowl of chef Graham Waddell’s hot chips with malt-vinegar mayo.

 Bird’s Nest Yakitori